Predixus/Go-Tiger-Style/README.md

 in us going into the unknown and recovering the proverbial gold to distribute.
 And so the goal of a style is to guide and support development through the unknown.

-So, that being said, let's get into it.

 ## Technical Debt

 There is nothing to add here.
 Tigerstyle nailed it.
 Refer to